s4njk4n/Plugin_Multinode_Tools/README.md

 _set_Plugin_SSH_auth.sh_

 This script streamlines the process of setting up SSH key-based authentication.
-VPS usernames and IP addresses are read from the "useratip" text file that you will setup below.
+VPS usernames and IP addresses are read from the "user_at_ip" text file that you will setup below.
 Managing multiple nodes is MUCH easier when using SSH keys to access each VPS.
 We need SSH key-based authentication set up in order to use the actual "updating" scripts we're going to use.

 _update_Plugin_node_auto.sh_

-This script sequentially updates EVERY node listed in the "useratip" text file that you will setup below.
+This script sequentially updates EVERY node listed in the "user_at_ip" text file that you will setup below.
 SSH key-based authentication needs to be already setup in order for this script to be useful.

 _check_Plugin_node_statuses.sh_

-This script will sequentially check and display the status of EVERY node listed in the "useratip" text file that you will setup below.
+This script will sequentially check and display the status of EVERY node listed in the "user_at_ip" text file that you will setup below.
 SSH key-based authentication needs to be already setup in order for this script to be useful.
 Once finished running, you can scroll up and down in your terminal window to see the current status that each node is showing.